 Meet Tori Schafer.

-Tori is an attorney who has delivered results for Missourians—both in court and at the ballot box.
-She has worked to protect fundamental freedoms, defend access to healthcare, and ensure government works for the people it serves.
+Tori is an attorney who has delivered results for Missourians, both in court and at the ballot box.
+She has protected fundamental freedoms, defended access to healthcare, and worked to ensure government serves the people.
+She began her policy work in the Missouri State Capitol in 2015 and has more than a decade of experience in statewide legislation, advocacy, and campaigns.

 She helped lead the effort to protect reproductive freedom in Missouri, ensuring voters—not politicians—have a voice.
 For her work, she was named Lawyer of the Year by Missouri Lawyers Media.